First Islamic state: Historicity

 Prophetic biography, known as sīra, along with attributed records of the words, actions, and the silent approval of Muhammad, known as hadith, survive in the historical works of writers from the second and third centuries of the Muslim era (c.
-700−1000 CE) and give a great deal of information on Muhammad.
-However, the reliability of this information is debated in academic circles due to the gap between the recorded dates of Muhammad's life and the dates when these events begin to appear in written sources.
+700−1000 CE), and give a great deal of information on Muhammad.

-A "Pseudo-Byzantine" coin with depictions of the Byzantine emperor Constans II holding the cross-tipped staff and globus cruciger.

-Although the sources concerning the Sasanian realm of influence for the 6th century AD, which represents the time period before the beginning of Islam, are poor, the sources for the Byzantine provinces of Syria and Iraq in the same period, complemented by Syriac Christian writings, provide a superior quality.
-At the same time, the study of the earliest periods in Islamic history is made difficult by a lack of sources.
-Most Islamic history was transmitted orally until after the rise of the Abbasid Caliphate.
-The stories on early Islamic history were written a posteriori in the form of "founding conquest stories" based on nostalgia for the golden age in Abbasid times.
-Humphrey, quoted by Antoine Borrut, explains that the stories related to this period were created according to a pact-betrayal-redemption principle.

 The general Islamic view is that the Quran has been preserved from the beginning by both writing and memorization, and its testimony is considered beyond doubt.
 The earliest Muslim source of information for the life of Muhammad, the Quran, gives very little personal information and its historicity is debated.
 A group of researchers explores the irregularities and repetitions in the Quranic text in a way that refutes the traditional claim that it was preserved by memorization alongside writing.
 According to them, an oral period shaped the Quran as a text and order, and the repetitions and irregularities mentioned were remnants of this period.

-A page from the Sanaa manuscript, with "subtexts" revealed under UV, very different from contemporary editions of the Quran.
-Puin argues that these variants indicate an evolving text, not a fixed one.
+Historicity can be based on sealed documents, orders, treaty texts, archaeological findings and internal and external correspondence of neighboring states or communities, as well as the discovery of Muhammad's genetic makeup and kinship through his personal belongings and physical remains (hair, beard, etc.) that are among his alleged legacies.
+Although the sources concerning the Sasanian realm of influence for the 6th century AD, which represents the time period before the beginning of Islam, are poor, the sources for the Byzantine provinces of Syria and Iraq in the same period, complemented by Syriac Christian writings, provide a relatively superior quality.

+Most Islamic history was transmitted orally until after the rise of the Abbasid Caliphate.
+At the same time the study of the earliest periods in Islamic history is made difficult by a lack of sources.
+The stories were written in the form of “founding conquest stories” based on nostalgia for the golden age then.
+Humphrey, quoted by Antoine Borrut, explains that the stories related to this period were created according to a pact-betrayal-redemption principle.

+There are a relatively small number of contemporaneous or near-contemporaneous non-Muslim sources which attest to the existence of Muhammad and are valuable both in themselves and for comparison with Muslim sources.
+Non-Islamic testimonies about Muhammad's life describe him as the leader of the Saracens, believed to be descendants of Ishmael, lived in the regions Arabia Petrae and Arabia Deserta in the north.
+According to some sources, Muhammad is not a name but a title.